danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 #### `locale`

-The locale name of web interface of the served website.
-Use system locale if left empty.
+The locale code of web interface of the served website.
+It should follow RFC 1766 format case insensitively and can use `-` or `_` as the tag separator.
+The localized string will be searched from the theme or package in a hierarchical way.
+For example, `zh_TW` will be looked up in `zh_TW`, `zh`, and then `en` as the final fallback.

 (default: )